gxf1212/notes/MD/FYP-notes.md

    coplanar four atoms. there must be at least two common atoms to make two dihedrals coplanar

-   another thing is to control rotations of the groups, i.e. cis-adenine, phosphate group contacting hydrogens....
+   another thing is to control rotations of the groups, i.e. cis-Ar, phosphate group contacting hydrogens....

-   cis-adenine might be fine (25 31 17 36)

    > these modifications are made before the first equilibration, before 22.5.1

+   cis might be fine (25 31 17 36)? no!

+   If I don't apply even bigger $k$ values, they are still a bit away from planar...!!

 2. 1 4 21 23: PG1 OG303 CG321 CG3C51